kubestash/docs/docs/guides/workloads/application/index.md

 ## Backup Application Along With Related Resources

-This section will show you how to use KubeStash to backup backup an application along with related resources.
-Here, we are going to deploy a StatefulSet with a PVC and generate some sample data in it.
-Then, we are going to backup this sample data using KubeStash.
+This section will show you how to use KubeStash to backup an application along with related resources.
+Here, we are going to deploy a StatefulSet as application along with persistentvolumeclaim, secret, configmap, service,   serviceaccount, role, rolebinding, clusterrole, clusterrolebinding.
+Then, we are going to backup this resources using KubeStash.

 **Deploy The Application Along With Related Resources:**